 From 1855 to 1922 alien women became citizens automatically if they married an American citizen.
 Women could derive citizenship from their spouses until 1922 when the law was changed...

-After 22 Sept 1922 an alien woman who married a US citizen could skip the Declaration of Intention and file for a Naturalization Petition.
-But if an alien woman married an alien man (after 22 Sept 1922) she would have to start her Naturalization proceedings at the beginning with a Declaration of Intention.
-For more details see: Women & Naturalization by Marian Smith
+After September 22, 1922 an alien woman who married a U.S. citizen could skip the Declaration of Intention and file for a Naturalization Petition.
+But if an alien woman married an alien man (after September 22, 1922) she would have to start her Naturalization proceedings at the beginning with a Declaration of Intention.
+For more details see: Women and Naturalization by Marian Smith

 These are statements made by witnesses in support of an applicant's petition.